malloydata/malloy/docs/_src/examples/wordle/wordle2.md

 ```

 ## Removing Plurals and words that end in 'ED'
 We've noticed there are a lots of words that end in 'S' or 'ED' in the dataset, but in our experience they don't often appear in puzzles.
-We've eliminated them from our model for now, by filtering them out on the explore level:
+We've eliminated them from our model for now, by filtering them out on the source level:

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/w3.malloy", "source": "/inline/w1.malloy"}